|

 Note

-that this definition does not specify the type of certification for
+that this definition does not specify the certification category for the aircraft.

-and a Sonex certificated as an Experimental Amateur-Built Aircraft
+Aircraft, and a Sonex certificated as an Experimental Amateur-Built Aircraft are

 distinction is important from the piloting side of the Sport Pilot/Light-Sport